 Browning butter is a chemical process of melting the butter, letting it sizzle, foam up, and cook up to a delicious nutty brown butter sauce that is an amazing addition to baking.

-Before you start to make this recipe, measure and prepare your ingredients so the cooking process will go smoothly and easily.
+Before you start to make this one bowl banana bread recipe, measure and prepare your ingredients so the cooking process will go smoothly and easily.

 Flour– we used all-purpose flour for this recipe, self-rising flour, and cake flour will work great as well.